Skip to content

 menu open button

-Rapise will learn the DomDynamicsAXMenuBar object:
+Rapise learns the DomDynamicsAXMenuBar object:

 clip0147